John Marek Independent Party: Electoral Results

-On 1 May 2003 Marek won Wrexham with 6,539 votes or 37.7% of the vote.
+On 1 May 2003, Marek won Wrexham with 6,539 votes or 37.7% of the vote.
 Elsewhere they got 2,210 or 11.8% in Clwyd South and 11,008 or 6.3% on the North Wales list.
 It was the only minor party to retain its deposit in the regional lists and its constituency result compared favourably with other left-wing candidates.

+Re-launch

 During its existence the JMIP forged strong links with the Scottish Socialist Party, and Tommy Sheridan spoke at its Summer Gathering in August 2003.
-On 8 November 2003 the JMIP held a conference and re-launched itself as Forward Wales.
+On 8 November 2003, the JMIP held a conference and re-launched itself as Forward Wales.